Disordered quantum critical fixed points from holography: Main result

 While the hyperscaling violation $\theta$ remains the same as that in the disorder-free critical point for any $\nu$, the dynamical exponent $z$ will increase linearly in $\nu$ at the leading order.

 We have calculated the ac electrical conductivity $\sigma(\omega)$ at finite density IR fixed points.
 We find (schematically) that where $K\sim \rho^2/D^*$ is a temperature-independent constant, and $F$ is a scaling function.
 When $z^* < 2+d-\theta^*$, we find that $\tau T$ scales anomalously (diverges) as $T\rightarrow 0$: see (\ref{eq:tauT}).
 If $\omega \ll T$, therefore, there is a sharp Drude peak, and the first term in (\ref{eq:sigmamain}) dominates.
 The physical reason for this Drude peak is that the IR fixed point has perturbatively weak disorder ($D^*\sim \nu$), so the low frequency conductivity will be dominated by slow momentum relaxation: this is called a ``coherent" contribution to transport \cite{Hartnoll:2014lpa}.
 The lifetime of momentum $\tau$ can be calculated using established methods \cite{Lucas:2015vna}, and we argue that it can be sensitive to UV thermodynamic data.
 Hence, although the \emph{static} properties of the IR fixed point are universal, the width of any Drude peak is not.
 If $z^* \ge 2+d-\theta^*$, $\tau \lesssim 1/T$ would naively be sub-Planckian, so our conclusion is that that there is no well-defined Drude peak: the frequency dependence of the second term in (\ref{eq:sigmamain}) is more important.
 When $\omega \gg T$, the second term in (\ref{eq:sigmamain}) dominates.
 This is called the ``incoherent" conductivity, and is associated with current-relaxing dynamics decoupled from momentum relaxation.
-We find that the incoherent conductivity at the IR fixed point is universal and exhibits Planckian $\omega/T$ scaling; the function $F$ is insensitive to UV physics, so long as the frequency scale $\omega \ll E_c$, where $E_c$ (given in (\ref{eq:ec})) is the crossover scale from UV to IR fixed points.
+The incoherent conductivity of the IR fixed point theory is universal and exhibits Planckian $\omega/T$ scaling; the function $F$ is insensitive to UV physics.